waringer/eufy-security-webclient/README.md

 ### Web Interface
 1. Open the web client in your browser (default: [http://localhost:3001](http://localhost:3001))
-2. Select a device from the dropdown menu
+2. Select a device from the dropdown menu in the sidebar
+3. View detailed device properties in collapsible, grouped sections:
+   - Click section headers to expand/collapse property groups
+   - Click the pin icon 📌 to keep important sections always visible
+   - Pinned sections remain open and are remembered in your browser
-3. Click "Start Video" to begin streaming
+4. Click "Start Video" to begin streaming
-4. Use the control buttons or keyboard shortcuts for PTZ and presets
+5. Use the control buttons or keyboard shortcuts for PTZ and presets
-5. Click "Config" to adjust transcoding settings in real-time (if available)
+6. Click "Config" to adjust transcoding settings in real-time (if available)
-6. Use the theme toggle button (🔆/🌙) to switch between light and dark mode
+7. Use the theme toggle button (🔆/🌙) to switch between light and dark mode

 **Note**: Device selection is locked while video is streaming to prevent conflicts.
 Stop the video before switching devices.